-The Plan provides that it shall continue in effect provided it is approved at least annually by the Board, including a majority of the Independent Board Members who have no direct or indirect financial interest in the operation of the Plan or related agreements ("Qualified Directors").
+The Plan provides that it shall continue in effect provided it is approved at least annually by the Board, including a majority of the Independent Trustees who have no direct or indirect financial interest in the operation of the Plan or related agreements ("Qualified Directors").
 The Plan further provides that it may not be amended to materially increase the costs, which the Funds bear for distribution pursuant to the Plan without shareholder approval and that other material amendments of the Plan must be approved by the Board and a majority of the Qualified Directors.
 The Plan may be terminated at any time by a majority of the Qualified Directors or by shareholders of the Funds.

-The following tables show the dollar amounts by category allocated to the Funds for distribution related expenses:
+The following tables show the dollar amounts by category allocated to the Predecessor Funds for distribution related expenses for the fiscal year ended December 31, 2023: